dhall-lang/dhall-lang/standard/semantics.md

 not a newline (U+000A) or a space (U+0020).
 For the purposes of indentation, string interpolation counts as content.

-The *indent* of a sequence of code points, is the subsequence of code points between the last newline before the content start, and the content start itself.
-The newline and content start are not included in the indent.
-If no newline occurs before the content start, the indent is empty.
+The *indent* of a sequence of code points, is the shortest subsequence of spaces (U+0020) points after a newline (U+000A), or after the content start, across the text literal.
+The newline is not included in the indent.
+The indent might be empty.

-Stripping indents is done by, after every newline (U+000A), removing code points that form a prefix of the indent.
+Stripping indents is done by, after every newline (U+000A), removing the indent.

     ────────────  ; The indent is empty, nothing is stripped.